VOG97/bookshop/README.md

 # Getting Started

-Welcome to your new PROJECT.
+Welcome to your new Booksho project.

 It contains these folders and files, following our recommended project layout: